-We don’t place time limits on the mediation process or what is covered in mediation sessions, and find that trying to fit family conflicts into a set of boxes simply doesn’t work.
+We do not place time limits on the mediation process or what is covered in mediation sessions, and find that trying to fit family conflicts into a set of boxes simply does not work.
 We understand that there may be multiple issues going on for a family so our services are structured to reflect this and your mediator may suggest extra time would be beneficial.

 Our mediators are proven experts in their field, bringing empathy as well as structure to your discussions, and of course, confidentiality.